AlTimofeyev/pypalex/README.md

 ```sh
 palex --pastel -f path/to/image/dir/image.jpeg -o path/to/output/dir/
 ```
-Converts all the extracted color palettes from image(s) into pastel.
+Converts all the extracted color palettes into pastel.

 <br>